The Belfort group has a long tradition of collaborating with other scientists and engineers; Currently, these include:

 Dr. Marlene Belfort, Distinguished Professor,

-New York, Albany, NY; Collaboration with the M. Belfort lab. focuses on the
+of New York, Albany, NY: Collaboration with the M. Belfort lab. focusing

-use of genetic techniques to recover desirable proteins from cell lysate
+on (i) the use of generic techniques to recover desirable proteins from

-using inteins in one step in a laboratory and fluidics platform,
+cell lysate using inteins in one step in a laboratory and fluidics platform,

-the mechanism of protein cleavage to discover inhibitors of inteins to stop
+(ii) elucidating the mechanism of protein cleavage to discover inhibitors of

-tuberculosis and designing and test antibody and aptamer sensors based on
+inteins to stop tuberculosis and (iii) designing and testing sensors based on

 Dr. Brian Chait, Professor, Laboratory of Mass Spectrometry and Gaseous Ion Chemistry, Rockefeller University, NY City, NY: Understanding the dynamic behavior of the nuclear pore complex during transport is the basis of this collaboration.